pyconau/2021-website/data/News/2021-05-19-volunteer-roles.md

 Extensive support and mentorship will be provided for our show producer.
 We're asking a producer to be part of our core team early, so that they have experience of the inner workings prior to the conference event/stream.

-This role is part of the core organiser team and should be availabile for weekly co-ordination syncs with the core team, and asynchronously by the organiser discord.
+This role is part of the core organiser team and should be available for weekly coordination syncs with the core team, and asynchronously by the organiser discord.

  * Responsible for run-lists, user moderation of backstage.
  * Point of contact and volunteer wrangler for session hosts and speaker wranglers.